jungmannlab/picasso/docs/render.rst

 Align channels (RCC or from picked)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Aligns channels to each other when several datasets are loaded.
-If picks are selected, the alignment will be via the center of mass of the picks; otherwise, a RCC will be used.
+If picks are selected, the alignment will be via the center of mass of the picks; otherwise, an RCC will be used.

 Combine locs in picks
 ^^^^^^^^^^^^^^^^^^^^^